TollyH/AssEmbly/Documentation/Language.md

 ## Registers

 As with most modern architectures, operations in AssEmbly are almost always performed on **registers**.
 Each register contains a 64-bit number and has a unique, pre-assigned name.
 They are stored separately from the processor's memory, therefore cannot be referenced by an address, only by name.
 There are 16 of them in AssEmbly, 10 of which are *general purpose*, meaning they are free to be used for whatever you wish.
+All general purpose registers start with a value of `0`.
 The remaining six have special purposes within the architecture, so should be used with care.

 Please be aware that to understand the full operation and purpose for some registers, knowledge explained later on in the manual may be required.